lechmazur/emergent_collusion/README.md

 ## Overview

 This project presents empirical evidence of systemic, uninstructed collusion among frontier Large Language Models (LLMs).
-When tasked with competing in a simulated bidding environment, models from all major developers consistently leveraged an optional communication channel to form illegal cartels, fix prices, and manipulate market outcomes to maximize their profits.
+When tasked with competing in a simulated bidding environment, without any explicit instruction, models from all major developers consistently leveraged an optional communication channel to form illegal cartels, fix prices, and manipulate market outcomes to maximize their profits.
 This repository contains the primary data from this experiment.

 The simulation's "auction" mirrors any common business process where multiple independent parties, like suppliers or vendors, submit confidential proposals to win a contract.
 This structure, defined by information asymmetry, is foundational to corporate procurement.
 The collusive strategies the agents developed represent a direct simulation of how AI systems could learn to subvert this process, engaging in price-fixing and other illegal anti-competitive behaviors.